+SAN LUIS OBISPO COMMUNITY COLLEGE DISTRICT

+TENTATIVE AGREEMENT

+March 18, 2025

+Pending CCFT Ratification and Board of Trustees Approval

+The San Luis Obispo County Community College District and the Cuesta College Federation of Teachers have completed negotiations of Article 7, Evaluation Procedures and Tenure Review Process for the 2025-2026 and 2026-2027 academic years.
+The following article sections will be amended as follows:

 ARTICLE 7: EVALUATION PROCEDURES AND TENURE REVIEW PROCESS

+The District and the Federation agree that the evaluation process is meant to be meaningful, collaborative, fair, and collegial.
+Evaluations should be centered on self-reflection, clear criteria, and provide actionable, constructive feedback.
+The primary focus of evaluation is to ensure improvement of instruction or service, promote professionalism, and increase success for all students.

 Management of the Evaluation Process

-7.1 The Vice President, Dean, or Director manages the evaluation process for faculty, including peer review and administrative components, pursuant to the provisions of this Article.
-The Division Chair (designee) facilitates the coordination of the peer review process, including self and student components.
-For the purposes of this Article, the term designee shall mean the faculty designee of the appropriate manager if there is no Division Chair or the designee of the Division Chair.
+7.1 The assigned administrator or designee manages the evaluation process for faculty, including peer review and administrative components, pursuant to the provisions of this Article.
+The Division Chair (or designee) facilitates the coordination of the peer review process, including self and student components.
+For the purposes of this Article, the term designee shall mean the faculty designee of the assigned administrator if there is no Division Chair or the designee of the Division Chair.
 The designee shall be a tenured faculty member within the division if possible.
-If there is no tenured faculty in the division, the appropriate manager or Division Chair shall appoint a tenured faculty member from another division.
-Courses taught in the Distance Education (DE) or Hybrid modality will be included in the regular evaluation cycle.
-An additional faculty member, who teaches in the DE modality, not from the same division, may be added to the peer evaluation team upon mutual agreement.
-(The mutual agreement is regarding whether to add an additional person selected by the faculty member being evaluated.)
+If there is no tenured faculty in the division, the assigned administrator or Division Chair shall appoint a tenured faculty member from another division.
 The procedure for the rehiring of Probationary Faculty is contained in Administrative Procedure 7215, Academic Employees: Probationary Contract Faculty.

 Cycle for Evaluation - Regular, Tenure-track, and Temporary Faculty

-7.2 Regular, tenure-track, and temporary faculty shall be evaluated pursuant to paragraphs 7.2 through 7.12 inclusive, at least once every three (3) academic years.
-Temporary faculty shall be evaluated as set forth in paragraphs 7.2 through 7.7, inclusive (and may be evaluated as set forth in paragraphs 7.8 through 7.12, inclusive), at least once each semester during the first two (2) semesters of service.
-Temporary faculty who has two (2) or more semesters' service will be evaluated at least once every three (3) years.
+7.2 All faculty shall be evaluated pursuant to the provisions in Article 7 at least once every three (3) academic years.
+The schedule of evaluations is the following:

+Tenure-track faculty are evaluated during the fall semester in each of their first four (4) years.

+Tenured faculty are evaluated in fall or spring once every three (3) academic years.

+Temporary (part-time) faculty are evaluated in each of their first two semesters of service and once every three (3) academic years after the initial evaluations.

 Full-time temporary faculty shall be evaluated at least once during each semester of service.

-Beginning Fall 2016 regular, tenure-track, and temporary faculty will have all courses evaluated on a rotating cycle pursuant to paragraph 7.2.
-Regular and tenure-track faculty teaching more than one (1) Distance Education (DE) or Hybrid course must have at least one (1) of their online courses evaluated as part of every evaluation cycle on a rotating basis.
-Regular, tenure-track, and temporary faculty teaching one (1) DE/Hybrid course will have that course evaluated at least every other evaluation cycle.
+Tenure-track faculty who begin their full-time employment in spring semester shall have their Division Tenure Committee formed and will participate in student evaluations in their first term.
+Their first contract year and full evaluation cycle will begin in their first fall semester.

+For emergency hires, a plan for evaluation will be determined by the assigned administrator and the division chair and submitted to the Office of Instruction for review.
+See Appendix G for evaluation timelines.

 7.2.1 The District shall compile a list of faculty members to be evaluated during the current academic year.

-7.2.2 The evaluation of faculty members who are scheduled for an evaluation during a given academic year shall be conducted in either the Fall or Spring semester of that year as determined by the appropriate manager.
+7.2.2 The evaluation of faculty members who are scheduled for an evaluation during a given academic year shall be conducted in either the Fall or Spring semester (except tenure-track) of that year as determined by the assigned administrator.
+Timelines for evaluations of short-term courses will be arranged by the Office of Instruction and the peer evaluation committee.

-7.2.3 The final evaluation report with accompanying documents shall be reviewed by the evaluator and the faculty member prior to the beginning of the winter recess for Fall semester evaluations, or May 15 for Spring semester evaluations.
+7.2.3 The final evaluation report with accompanying documents shall be reviewed by the evaluator and the faculty member in a post-evaluation conference.
 See Appendix G for evaluation component deadlines.

-7.2.4 The completed evaluation shall be forwarded to the Human Resources Office after the evaluation process is completed by the end of the 18th week of the semester (any exceptions will need to be agreed upon by CCFT and Human Resources) and shall include:
+7.2.4 The completed evaluation shall be forwarded to the Office of Instruction within 3 working days of the end of the semester in which the evaluation was conducted and shall include:

-The Faculty Self Evaluation form (which serves as the cover for the evaluation packet);
+The Faculty Self Evaluation form;